+1. Cheating:

-- 1. Cheating: - Unauthorized use of any materials, notes, sources of information, study aids or tools during an academic exercise.
-No cell phone, calculators, palm computers or hats allowed during exams. - Unauthorized assistance of a person, other than the course faculty during an academic exercise. - Unauthorized viewing of another person's work during an academic exercise. - Unauthorized securing of all or any part of assignments or examinations in advance of the submission by the faculty. - 2.
-Fabrication/Falsification: The unauthorized invention or alteration of any information, citation, data or means of verification in an academic exercise, official correspondence of a university record, client record, or other professional documentation. - Failure to report errors in the clinical area. - Falsifying patient/client records by charting incorrect data or removing data. - Releasing confidential information about patients/clients to persons who do not have the right to such information. - Rude, abusive, or unprofessional language to patients/clients, agency personnel, faculty. - Jeopardizing a patient's/client's safety. - 3.
-Plagiarism: Submitting as one's own work or creating any material or an idea wholly or in part created by another.
-This includes, but is not limited to: - Oral, written and graphical material. - Both published and unpublished work. - Any material(s) downloaded from the internet. - 4.
-Complicity: Helping or attempting to assist someone to commit an act of academic dishonesty. - Conveying test information to other students. - Reproducing information in duplicate for course assignments. - 5.
-Unprofessional behavior (verbal or written, virtual or live): - Disrespectful to faculty, staff, or peers. - Use of inappropriate language. - Lack of accountability or responsibility for actions. - Disregarding the well-being and needs of patients: acts of commission or omission that could adversely affect the patient, e.g., medication errors, failure to provide safe and appropriate care, failure to follow preceptor/faculty instructions, breach of client confidentiality. - Discriminatory or culturally insensitive behavior.
+- Unauthorized use of any materials, notes, sources of information, study aids or tools during an academic exercise.
+No cell phone, calculators, palm computers or hats allowed during exams. - Unauthorized assistance of a person, other than the course faculty during an academic exercise. - Unauthorized viewing of another person's work during an academic exercise. - Unauthorized securing of all or any part of assignments or examinations in advance of the submission by the faculty. - Unauthorized use of generative AI (e.g., ChatGPT, GPT-4, etc.) involves a student's use of such tools in any way not explicitly approved by the specific instructor of a specific course.
+For example, if a student were to use generative AI to produce content and then submit that content as that student's own work product in completion of a course assignment, it would be considered a form of plagiarism (see above) and would be treated as such unless the instructor of that course had given specific permission for students in that course to use such tools to complete that course assignment.

+2. Fabrication/Falsification: The unauthorized invention or alteration of any information, citation, data or means of verification in an academic exercise, official correspondence of a university record, client record, or other professional documentation.

+- Failure to report errors in the clinical area. - Falsifying patient/client records by charting incorrect data or removing data. - Releasing confidential information about patients/clients to persons who do not have the right to such information. - Rude, abusive, or unprofessional language to patients/clients, agency personnel, faculty. - Jeopardizing a patient's/client's safety.

+3. Plagiarism: Submitting as one's own work or creating any material or an idea wholly or in part created by another.
+This includes, but is not limited to:

+- Oral, written and graphical material.

+- Both published and unpublished work.

+- Any material(s) downloaded from the internet.

+4. Complicity: Helping or attempting to assist someone to commit an act of academic dishonesty.

+- Conveying test information to other students. - Reproducing information in duplicate for course assignments. - 5.
+Unprofessional behavior (verbal or written, virtual or live): - Disrespectful to faculty, staff, or peers. - Use of inappropriate language.

+- Lack of accountability or responsibility for actions. - Disregarding the well-being and needs of patients: acts of commission or omission that could adversely affect the patient, e.g., medication errors, failure to provide safe and appropriate care, failure to follow preceptor/faculty instructions, breach of client confidentiality. - Discriminatory or culturally insensitive behavior.

-- 6. Academic Performance: Any reason that may place the student at risk for dismissal such as: - Insufficient or lack of academic skills to support successful completion of graduate program of study. - Inconsistent or minimal participation in coursework. - Poor writing or verbal communication skills. - Frequent requests for exceptions or special accommodations not related to a documented disability.
+6. Academic Performance: Any reason that may place the student at risk for dismissal such as:

+- Insufficient or lack of academic skills to support successful completion of graduate program of study. - Inconsistent or minimal participation in coursework. - Poor writing or verbal communication skills.

+• Frequent requests for exceptions or special accommodations not related to a documented disability.